Borani (tribe)

 The Borani (Βορανοί, Anglicized: Borans) (or Boradi, romanized: Boradoi as called by St. Gregory Thaumaturgus) were a tribe whose ethnicity is debated (though probably Sarmatian or Scythian) that dwelt on the Ister.
 They were mentioned by the Greek historian Zosimus in his work New History alongside the Goths, Carpi and Urugundi.
-And by St. Gregory Thaumaturgus.
+And by St. Gregory Thaumaturgus in his work Epistola Canonica.

 Ethnicity and connections to other tribes

 The most commonly proposed theory among western historians is that the Borani is a Scytho-Sarmatian tribe.

 The Borani were equated to the Bulanes (Βούλανες) by William Smith, and Johann Kaspar Zeuß.
 The Bulanes were a tribe that lived east of the Vistula near the Gutones, though William Smith says that a connection of the Bulanes to the Selonians is more likely since other manuscripts call the Bulanes Sulones.
 Or if the correct reading is Bulanes, a connection with the Polans instead.
 Along with this.
 Some have equated the Bulanes with the Borusci of Ptolemy.
 This led to Uldastov to believe in a Slavic origin for the Borani, which was a popular idea during the first half 20th century.

 Remennikov agreed with a Slavic origin though he’d also proposed a connection with the Germanic Buri, or with the Bulanes.
 Considering them to be Scythian, Sarmatian, Alanic, or Slavic.
 Gapusenko proposed the Borani to be connected to the Polans, and the Borusci.
 And Pioro identified the Borani with the Germanic Varini.
 This identification has been both proposed as unlikely and promising.
 But Vasiliev supposed that the connection was not that they were of the same tribe, but they both were militaristic or defensive.
 And the name came from the Scandinavian word Vaeria meaning to protect or defend.
 Due to this ethnonym Vasiliev supposed the Borani were the Germanic guards of the Bosporan Kings.

 Levada had proposed that the Borani were the Batavians since Ammianus reports that the Batavians and Herulians in the Roman army always acted together.
 And the Herulians and Borani were both closely related to the Goths.
 Shchukin supported both a connection with the Buri, and the Varini.

-Moritz Shchönfeld says that the Borani were a non-Germanic people with a non-Germanic name.
+Moritz Schönfeld says that the Borani were a non-Germanic people with a non-Germanic name.

+Another proposed theory is that the name “Borani” means “people from the north” and refers to newly arrived Goths, and possibly some Heruli.
+Though St. Gregory Thaumaturgus, a first hand account differentiates them.